 Gordon: "Butter chicken, or murgh makhani, was one of the first dishes I tasted when I went to India.
 Its origins can be traced back to Moghul times, but the dish and its history is most closely associated with Delhi's famous Moti Mahal restaurant, where I had the pleasure of eating this fantastic dish.
 Over time, numerous chefs have attempted to emulate the rich buttery sauce, and flavours vary slightly between restaurants.
 This is my version of the classic dish."
-Check out the latest from Gordon's travels in India in Gordon's Great Escape

 For the sauce